dhiraj1site/one-page-portfolio/README.md

 # Portfolio By Dhiraj

-A one-page responsive portfolio is made with Bootstrap, and acquires minimal dependencies to jQuery, jQuery easing and font-awesome.
+This one-page responsive portfolio HTML template is made with Bootstrap, and acquires minimal dependencies to jQuery, jQuery easing and font-awesome.

 ## Getting Started